 All classes are taught over three floors with lift access, suitable for use with a wheelchair, available for all floors within the building.
-There are 5 disabled parking bays available on school site.
+There are 5 disabled parking bays available on the school site.
+There are clearly visible signs to reception.
+Trip hazards have been removed, especially in this area of lighting level contrast.

 School main entrances have power assisted doors and wheelchair access.
-Lift access, suitable for use with a wheelchair, is in place to ensure access to all floors within the building
+Lift access, suitable for use with a wheelchair, is in place to ensure access to all floors within the building.
+We have 2 lifts available on the school site.

 A height-adjusted changing bed is available.
 The school is equipped with a disabled toilets throughout the school for those students who need this and a hygiene room with a shower is available in the medical room.

-There is level access to the main school building which is suitable for a wheelchair
+There is level access to the main school building which is suitable for a wheelchair.